Operating time1869-1969

 William Baum took over the company in 1916.
 In the post-war years the firm started to produce centrifuges.

 In 1969 Hawksley was sold to an American organisation.
-The only company that still manufactures to the British Standard.
+The only company that still manufactures to the British Standard (under new trade name).

 COLLECTION